-Once an organization is approved for recognition from the New Organization Committee, the organization will be required to take a New Officer Orientation.
+Once an organization is approved for recognition from the New Organization Committee, the organization will be required to complete a Student Organization Officer Orientation and Finance Training.
 Engage portals for each new organization will not be activated until after the orientation is completed.
-New organizations do not start out with an assigned Staff Advisor, but may be paired with one for the academic year following their formation, if necessary.
-The Student Org Resource Desk is a helpful tool for new organizations to utilize moving forward.
-Otherwise, new orgs should contact Org Help, with any questions.
+Most new organizations will be advised by Org Help, our centralized advising team offering email and walk-in (or virtual) office hours.
+New orgs should contact Org Help, with any questions.